Street Naming and Numbering

 - Please note that there will be a penalty charge of £1000 if, after the street naming and numbering process has taken place, there is a change to the layout.

 - The relevant Parish Councils and Evesham Town Council will be forwarded any suggestions for a street name that has been suggested by the developer to consider when making their own suggestions, then the

 - Recommendation is made known to the developer.

 - If an agreement is not reached between the developer and the Parish Council the Local Member and Planning Port folio holder are advised.

 - The final decision rests with the Planning Portfolio Holder and Head of Housing and Planning.

 - Droitwich and Pershore Town Councils have the responsibility for choosing the new street names for any new developments within their town boundaries, in accordance with the agreed street naming protocol.
-Any street names quantry to the street naming protocol need the approval of Wychavon District Council.
+Any street names contrary to the street naming protocol need the approval of Wychavon District Council.